-This is a group of school members who come together to improve health of people in a school to grind corn or maize and pump under ground water.
+This is a group of school members who come together to improve health of people in a school

 Activities of a school health club

 - Peer education on HIV / AIDS , sanitation , good nutrition - Carrying out debates on the topics of health related activities - Organizes health parades - Sensitization of the public on health issues - Promoting physical education, sanitation - Designing health rules. - Keeping records on different health activities - Recitation of poems on health related problem.